Joint and Dual Programs

 UC Berkeley School of Law, University of California at Berkeley

 This dual degree program is normally completed in four years.
-Students take a full year at either Boalt Hall or The Fletcher School, followed by a full year at the other school.
-At least one semester in the remaining two years must be spent in residence at The Fletcher School, and the other three semesters should be spent at Boalt Hall.
-For the Boalt Hall JD degree, joint degree candidates must: spend two full academic years in residence; complete the required curriculum during their first year; meet the professional responsibility and writing requirements; and complete 85 law units.
+Students take a full year at either UC Berkeley School of Law or The Fletcher School, followed by a full year at the other school.
+At least one semester in the remaining two years must be spent in residence at The Fletcher School, and the other three semesters should be spent at the UC Berkeley School of Law.
+For the UC Berkeley School of Law JD degree, joint degree candidates must: spend two full academic years in residence; complete the required curriculum during their first year; meet the professional responsibility and writing requirements; and complete 85 law units.
 Eight units of Fletcher School courses may be credited to the JD degree.

 This dual degree program is designed to allow students to earn a Master of Business Administration (MBA) at Tuck and a MALD at Fletcher in three years, compared with four years to complete the two degrees separately.
 The dual program is intended to prepare students for management positions in international corporations, financial institutions, economic and development institutions, and government agencies.
 In addition to the MALD requirements, students are required to complete the first-year core and at least eight electives at the Tuck School.
 Students may present four electives from each school to count for credit at the other school as well as in the school where taken.
 Students are required to spend a minimum of three semesters in residence at The Fletcher School and five quarters in residence at the Tuck School.
 Students may begin the program at either school.
 Career and student services are available to students through both schools.
 First-year students in either school are eligible to apply for admission to the other school and, if accepted, to undertake the joint degree program.